PeanutButterRat/Fumble/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with and present your idea there.
-I don't forsee anyone feeling inspired enough to contribute, but any contributions are greatly appreciated if you do decide to!
+I don't forsee anyone feeling inspired enough to contribute, but any contributions are greatly appreciated if you do decide to do so!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)